-The behaviour on which you are relying must have taken place within 6 months prior to issuing proceedings.
+The behaviour on which you are relying must have taken place within six months prior to issuing proceedings.
 For example, if you have lived with your spouse for a year following an episode of domestic violence, then you will not be able to rely on that behaviour alone.
 However, if the impact of that violence is still affecting you and is still impacting on your relationship, then you may be able to rely on it.

 How can I divorce amicably?

 Whilst we are without a no fault divorce system, it can be challenging to divorce based upon unreasonable behaviour amicably.
-However, the particulars could be agreed in advance, for example during Mediation, or with the help of Solicitors, so both parties decide what is included in the Petition.
+However, the particulars could be agreed in advance, for example during mediation, or with the help of solicitors, so both parties decide what is included in the petition.
 By disputing the particulars (defending the divorce) you could unnecessarily draw out proceedings and incur costs that could be avoided.

 Many couples believe that the conduct particulars (as arguably we must now call them) will affect how the financial assets of the marriage will be distributed, or will be seen by others.
 Neither, in most cases, is the case.

 We have specialist family lawyers to advise on all aspects of relationship breakdown, including divorce, separation and the resolution of financial and children matters.
 For more information, please contact our Family Law Team who would be happy to advise you.

 Are you considering getting a divorce?
 Download our free guide and find out the six key decisions you need to make.